 Made by artists active in New York's interdisciplinary neo-avant-garde, these pieces came out of an expanded sense of "music" and an expanded sense of medium.
-Many of La Monte Young's early compositions were performed live at downtown venues, including the now legendary Chambers Street series he organized at Yoko Ono's downtown loft in December 1960 through June 1961.1 Several of Young's scores, including Composition 1960 #10, were subsequently printed in An Anthology of Chance Operations (1961/1963),2 the influential compendium of new art that Young published with the assistance of the poet Jackson Mac Low and designer George Maciunas-a publication that Maciunas would take as a model when he assembled his own avant-garde movement and publication, to be called Fluxus.
+Many of La Monte Young's early compositions were performed live at downtown venues, including the now legendary Chambers Street series he organized at Yoko Ono's downtown loft in the spring of 1961.
+Several of Young's scores, including Composition 1960 #10, were subsequently printed in An Anthology of Chance Operations (1961/63), the influential compendium of new art that Young published with the assistance of the poet Jackson Mac Low and designer George Maciunas-a publication that Maciunas would take as a model when he assembled his own avant-garde movement and publication, to be called Fluxus.